 A significant part of the fixed assets used in the Group's business are not identifiable to any of the reportable segments and can be used interchangeably between segments.
-As a result the measures of segment assets and liabilities are not regularly reviewed by the CODM and hence disclosures relating to segment assets and liabilities have not been provided.
+Management believes that it is not feasible to provide segment disclosures relating to total assets and liabilities since meaningful segregation of available data is onerous.

-The Group's operating segment information for the years ended March 31, 2017, 2016 and 2015, are presented below:
+The Group's operating segment information for the years ended March 31, 2018, 2017 and 2016, are presented below: